DR. MICHELLE PEACOCK

 I take an individualized approach to understand each patient's history, taking into consideration their unique experiences, feelings and perspectives belonging only to them.
-When working with children, I use play therapy to help them express their emotions and thoughts in a natural setting, and teach them social and problem-solving skills to better cope with life’s challenges.
+When working with children, I help them express their emotions and thoughts in a natural setting, and teach them CBT tools and social and problem-solving skills to better cope with life’s challenges.

 If you're struggling, there is help.
 If you have a question or would like to schedule an appointment, please reach out directly any time.
 I look forward to meeting you.

 The best therapy allows patients to develop the tools that allow them to become self-sufficient.